katzueno/concrete5-prb-checklist/README.md

 - Add-on Itself
     - Does the Title of the Add-on/Theme represent what it is about?
     - Does the title violate trademark and copyright or misrepresent the add-on author is the actual service providers?
 (If they are official service provider, they can claim add-on/theme to be official one.)
+    - Doesn't it use depreciated class, functions and methods or any other legacy stuff
 - Marketplace and Documentation
     - If the page has proper screenshot.
     - If the page has proper description of the add-on